CompuTec/computec-docs/docs/processforce/user-guide/activities-for-computec-processforce-documents.md

 2. The Activity form will open.
 3. Add a BP Code to the activity.

->Note: The Document Type will be set to Batch Master Data, and the Batch Number will be automatically copied into the Document Number field in the Linked Documents tab.
+>**Note**: The Document Type will be set to Batch Master Data, and the Batch Number will be automatically copied into the Document Number field in the Linked Documents tab.

 ---